-29 More than ever OECD countries have a responsibility to meet past commitments to development.
-Nevertheless, the OECD estimates that DAC members are "still at least 20 percent short overall of their global ODA commitments, even after most of these have been reducing in line with lower donor growth"11.
+The OECD estimates that DAC members are "still at least 20 percent short overall of their global ODA commitments, even after most of these have been reducing in line with lower donor growth"11.
 In 2008, ODA reached its highest level yet at 0.3 percent of GNI, compared to 0.26 percent in 2004.
-However, meeting the Gleneagles commitments of 0.7 percent of GNI made by many G8 countries will require a 10 percent increase in aid in real terms from 2008 to 2010 - an increase of US\$20 billion from the 2008 level.
+However, meeting the Gleneagles' commitments of 0.7 percent of GNI made by many G8 countries will require a 10 percent increase in aid in real terms from 2008 to 2010 - an increase of US\$20 billion from the 2008 level.
 Growth rates in net ODA to Africa have fallen from 5 percent in the period up to 2007, to 3 percent in 2008.
-Meeting the Gleneagles target for Africa will require an increase in net ODA of 25 percent between now and 2010 - or an increase of US\$20 billion12.
+Meeting the Gleneagles target for Africa will require an increase in net ODA of 25 percent between now and 2010 - or an increase of US\$20 billion.

-W Furthermore, the International Financial Institutions (IFIs) continue to impose economic policy conditionality that forces developing countries into operating pro-cyclical fiscal policies - despite commitments made at the G20 London Summit in April to ensure that IFI financing would be 'counter-cyclical' and statements of the IMF leadership on the need for coordinated global stimulus through public sector investment.
+Furthermore, the International Financial Institutions (IFIs) continue to impose economic policy conditionality that forces developing countries into operating pro-cyclical fiscal policies - this is despite commitments made at the G20 London Summit in April to ensure that IFI financing would be 'counter-cyclical' and statements of the IMF leadership on the need for coordinated global stimulus through public sector investment.